 Our commitment to providing pro bono legal services takes many forms.
 We regularly work with organizations such as:

 Chicago Lawyers' Committee for Civil Rights

 Chicago Volunteer Legal Services

 Diverse Attorney Pipeline Program

 Greater Chicago Legal Clinic

 Lawyers for the Creative Arts

 National Immigrant Justice Center

 "Our attorneys are making a difference in the lives of so many fellow Chicagoans and actively providing access to justice-and, more importantly, hope-to some of the most forgotten and vulnerable individuals in our community.
-The Criminal Records Program allows our team members to step out of their day-to-day IP practice and get a feel for what it's like to help individuals in need as they try to make a better life for themselves."
+The Criminal Records Program allows our team members to step out of their day-to-day IP practice and get a feel for what it's like to help individuals in need as they try to make a better life for

 Sharon Hwang, Shareholder at McAndrews and President of the GCLC Board of Directors

-Drew Curle, Supervisory Attorney at GCLC

-MCANDREWS

-INVOLVED SINCE

-2011

-STUDENTS SERVED BY MCANDREWS

-36+

-Opening Eyes and Doors Through Work Study
+"Cristo Rey's work study program gives students a glimpse at what their lives could be like.
+It's a perspective they might not get elsewhere.
+For some students coming into the Loop from Pilsen, it's the first time in their lives that they've been downtown.
+The experience can be powerful and eye-opening.
+Our attorneys and staff truly value the fantastic attitudes and the contributions of these students.
+These are outstanding young adults who are going to do great things."

-Although most of our community service happens outside our walls, McAndrews has welcomed four students from Cristo Rey Jesuit High School into our offices each year for nearly a decade.
+MCANDREWS INVOLVED SINCE 2011 STUDENTS SERVED BY MCANDREWS 36+ Although most of our community service happens outside our walls, McAndrews has welcomed four students from Cristo Rey Jesuit High School into our offices each year for nearly a decade.
 Located in Chicago's Pilsen neighborhood, Cristo Rey provides a college preparatory education and professional work experience to students from Spanish-speaking families with limited financial means.
 Through Cristo Rey's Corporate Work Study Program, diverse businesses throughout Chicago hire the school's talented students, who serve as reliable and productive employees.
 Participants in the program earn nearly 70% of their tuition, making the dream of a safe, affordable, quality college-prep education a reality.
 They also gain valuable work experience and cultivate a strong network of professional relationships that will benefit them for a lifetime.
 Shareholder Eligio Pimentel-himself the son of migrant farmworkers and the first in his family to earn a college degree-has been an enthusiastic supporter of Cristo Rey for many years, having served on its Board of Directors and chaired the Jobs Committee.

-Community Service
+Eligio Pimentel, Shareholder at McAndrews